When considering a slam, you

 to show one, etc.).

-does have many pitfalls and should be reviewed thoroughly before adding it to
+convention, it does have many pitfalls and should be reviewed thoroughly before

 The Gerber 4